 Hayley became a cornerstone of Coronation Street in her 16-year tenure.
 She was brought on as a side story, maybe a funny story: Roy, resident odd duck, finds a ladylove, and turns out the lady is a man.
 A quirky tale for a quirky character.
 But Hayley caught viewers’ attention and affection and the powers that be had the good sense to run with it.

 We saw Hayley taunted and rebuffed.
 We saw even Roy have trouble accepting that the woman he loved was born a man.
-We saw his acceptance of that, and of her.
-We watched their first wedding become a ‘celebration’ instead of a legally binding marriage, then years later we watched their legal marriage.
+Then we saw his acceptance of that fact, and of her.
+We watched their first wedding become a ‘celebration’ instead of a legally binding marriage.
+Years later, we watched their legal marriage.
 We witnessed Roy’s words: “We have remained still and the world has turned to meet us.”

 What we never learned much of was Hayley’s backstory, her life before she came to the Street.
 She has talked a bit about her parents and her life as Harold, but we never met anyone from that time.
 Christian, the son she had fathered when still Harold and had not known about, is the only person from her past who has been part of her story.
 He brought up issues about a child not knowing his parentage and then finding out that ‘dad’ is a now a woman.